quicwg/base-drafts/draft-ietf-quic-recovery.md

   counter.

 bytes_in_flight:
-: The sum of the size in bytes of all sent packets that contain at least one retransmittable or PADDING frame, and have not been acked or declared lost.
+: The sum of the size in octets of all sent packets that contain at least one retransmittable or PADDING frame, and have not been acked or declared lost.
 The size does not include IP or UDP overhead, but does include the QUIC header and AEAD overhead.